digbmc/dssf-syll/resources/data.md

 - What should viewers take away from your visualization?
 - What kind of contextual information is needed for them to understand it?

+## Activity: creating a data visualization using [RawGraphs.io](https://www.rawgraphs.io/)

+1. Choose one of the data samples and select a recommended visualization
+2. Assign categories and data columns to features
+3. Select colors and labels to customize your data viz
+4. Export it as an .svg file

+### Next steps
+- Open the .svg in Illustrator for additional customization
+- Find your own dataset to visualize in rawgraphs
+- Embed your visualization in your log

 ## Activity: collecting and drawing data